-We are sharing our family recipe of the famous Tortilla Espanola or Spanish Tortilla.
-Whilst walking the Camino de Santiago you can find this traditional dish at any establishment and presented in numerous variations.
-You can find the tortilla on its own, with chorizo, in-between bread, under fried peppers…the options are endless!
-However, you order your Tortilla, we are sure you are going to love this simple dish.
+We are sharing our family recipe of the Tortilla Espanola or Spanish Tortilla.
+This is a very popular traitional dish along the Camino de Santiago.
+Whilst walking the Camino de Santiago you can find the Spanish Tortilla at almost any establishment, but presented in numerous variations.
+You can find the tortilla on it’s own, with chorizo, in-between bread, under fried peppers, etc. The options are endless!
+However you order your Spanish Tortilla, we are sure you are going to love this simple dish.

 - Beat the eggs with salt.